 Estimating the ultimate cost of future claims is an uncertain and complex process based upon historical loss experience and independent actuarial loss projections, and is subject to change due to multiple factors, including economic trends, changes in legal liability law, and damage awards, all of which could materially impact the reserves as reported in the consolidated financial statements.
 Accordingly, final claim settlements may vary from the present estimates, particularly with workers' compensation insurance where those payments may not occur until well into the future.
 We regularly review the adequacy of our estimated insurance reserves.
-Adjustments to previously established reserves were not material for fiscal 2021 or 2020.
+Adjustments to previously established reserves are reflected in the results of operations for the period in which the adjustment is identified.
+Such adjustments could possibly be significant, reflecting any combination of new and adverse or favorable trends.
+Adjustments to previously established reserves were not material for fiscal 2022 or 2021.

 Goodwill and other intangible assets: Goodwill is not amortized, but instead is tested for impairment on an annual basis and between annual tests if an event occurs or circumstances change in a way to indicate that there has been a potential decline in the fair value of the reporting unit.
 We perform our annual impairment testing in our fiscal fourth quarter.
-A qualitative analysis was performed for all reporting units in fiscal 2021 and 2020, to determine if it is more-likely-than-not that the fair value of the reporting units had declined below its carrying value.
+During fiscal 2022, a qualitative assessment was performed for our Paychex, Inc., excluding Purchased Receivables, reporting unit, and a quantitative assessment was performed on the Purchased Receivable reporting unit to determine if it is more-likely-than-not that the fair value of the reporting units had declined below their carrying value.
+A qualitative analysis was performed for all reporting units in fiscal 2021.
 The qualitative assessment considered various financial, macroeconomic, industry, and reporting unit specific qualitative factors.
-Based on the results of our testing, no impairment loss was recognized in the results of operations for fiscal 2021 or 2020.
+Based on the results of our testing, no impairment loss was recognized in the results of operations for fiscal 2022 or 2021.
 Subsequent to the latest review, there have been no events or circumstances that indicate any potential impairment of the Company's goodwill balance.

 We also test intangible assets with indefinite useful lives for potential impairment on an annual basis and between annual tests if events or changes in circumstances change in a way that indicate that the carrying value may not be recoverable.
-We have determined that there is no impairment of intangible assets with indefinite useful lives for fiscal 2021 or 2020.
+We have determined that there is no impairment of intangible assets with indefinite useful lives for fiscal 2022 or 2021 as a result of the qualitative analyses performed.

-Impairment of Long-Lived Assets: Long-lived assets, including intangible assets with finite lives and operating lease right-of-use assets, are reviewed for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Impairment of Long-Lived Assets: Long-lived assets, including intangible assets with finite lives and operating lease right-of-use ("ROU") assets, are reviewed for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the estimated fair value of the asset.
-We have determined that there is no impairment of long-lived assets for fiscal 2021 or 2020.
+We have determined that there is no impairment of long-lived assets for fiscal 2022 or as of May 31, 2022